lauralissette/CSE598/project1/README.md

 You need to submit the entire supply-chain folder by uploading it to your work directory on Vocareum. **AWS virtual machine contents will not be submitted for grading**.
 You should use **scp** to copy your work onto the Vocareum machine inside the work directory and then submit it.

+**IMPORTANT SUBMISSION NOTES:**

+(1) The folder supply-chain is large.
+Please tar or zip the directory with the proper name before placing it in the Vocareum work-area for submission:

+     supply-chain.zip  OR supply-chain,tar.gz

+The grading is configured to accept only one of the compressed two files, with supply-chain.tar.gz as the first choice.
+Again, please tar or zip the directory on your machine before placing it in the Vocareum work-area for submission.
+If you put the expanded directory in the workarea, the IDE may an extremely long time or never come up.

 **Make sure your network version inside package.json is set to 0.0.1 before submitting.**

+(2) Each grading for each submission will take 10 or more minutes because the submission data is huge (66MB for zip, 55MB for tar.gz), and a session-based grading server is needed for each grading job.
+The overhead itself takes 7+ minutes.
+The actual grading takes 3+ minutes.
+As a result, Vocareum recommends that, after submission, you come back after 10 minutes, then check [Details] and [Grades] for your results.

 **Due Date:**